 I read a lot of blogs.
-Like, a lot.
 I read blogs I find in Facebook groups.
-I find blogs I find through other blogs.
+I find blogs I enjoy through other blogs.
 I have a whole inbox and Bloglovin’ feed full of blog posts.
-Basically, I love to read blogs.
 But because I follow so many, I’m also picky about what blogs I follow.
 I want to make sure that when I read someone’s blog, it’s a genuine use of my time and I’m getting something out of it.
 So today I wanted to share with you 4 reasons I read a blog.
 If your blog has these 4 things going for it, I’m way more likely to stick around!

 I know I’m not the only lifestyle blogger who has struggled with this one before.
 Yes, you can share things about your personal life.
 But if your blog isn’t useful to other people, they aren’t going to keep reading it!
 Try to find a balance between personal and informative.
 Limit the diary-style posts where you talk about your day and what’s new in your life.
-I love posts that give me new information, teach me how to do something, inspire me, etc.
+I love posts that give me new information, teach me something new, or inspire me.

 So what keeps me around longer?